Accessibility and Non-Discrimination Overviews

 Accessibility

-The SCDNR has made every effort to ensure that this web site is accessible in accordance with Section 508 of the Rehabilitation Act.
-Although we continue to test and modify our web sites for accessibility, there may be some legacy pages or pages developed by third-parties that are not fully compliant with our standards.
-If you, or someone you know, is not able to access any content on this web site due to a disability, please contact the SCDNR Webmaster.
+The SCDNR continues to work to ensure that this website is accessible in accordance with Section 508 of the Rehabilitation Act.
+Although we continue to test and modify our websites for accessibility, there may be some legacy pages or pages developed by third-parties that are not fully compliant with our standards.
+If you, or someone you know, is not able to access any content on this website due to a disability, please contact the SCDNR Webmaster.

 For further information and to learn more about the Federal regulations governing the accessibility of electronic information products, visit the following sites: